ISP Distillation: Related Work

-The ISP consists of a set of algorithms, usually applied sequentially, intended for transforming a RAW image into a visually appealing RGB image.
-The different steps either fix some degradation in the acquisition process (e.g., noise) or just transform the image to better fit the human vision (e.g., tone mapping).
+\textbf{ISP for Vision.} The ISP consists of a set of algorithms, usually applied sequentially, intended for transforming a RAW image into a visually appealing RGB image.
+The different steps either fix some degradation in the acquisition process (e.g., noise) or just transform the image to better fit \ans{human perception} (e.g., tone mapping).
 Recently, some works suggested replacing some or all of these operations with a learned model \cite{schwartz2018deepisp,chen2018learning}.
-But these designed or learned ISPs are optimized for the visual appearance and not the vision tasks.
+However, these designed or learned ISPs are optimized for visual appearance and not the vision tasks.

-Naively dropping the ISP does not work well.
-Several works \cite{hansen2019isp4ml,diamond2017dirty,buckler2017reconfiguring} used simulated RAW images to train a classifier and observed a substantial gap in accuracy performance.
-Hansen et al. \cite{hansen2019isp4ml} report a larger gap for smaller models, about $16\%$ drop in performance for MobileNet, attributed to the failure of compact models to compensate for the lack of ISP.
-Buckler et al. \cite{buckler2017reconfiguring} identified the lack of demosaicing and gamma correction to be a critical cause for performance degradation.
-They suggested modifying the imaging sensor such that demosaicing and gamma correction are no longer necessary, which limits the effect of lack of ISP.
+Simply dropping the ISP does not work well.
+Several works used simulated RAW images to train a classifier and observed a substantial gap in accuracy \cite{diamond2017dirty}.
+Hansen et al. \cite{hansen2019isp4ml} report a larger gap for smaller models, $\sim$$16\%$ drop for MobileNet, attributed to the failure of compact models to compensate for the lack of ISP.
+Buckler et al. \cite{buckler2017reconfiguring} identified the lack of demosaicing and gamma correction to be a critical cause of performance degradation.
+They suggested modifying the imaging sensor such that demosaicing and gamma correction are no longer necessary, which limits the effect of the lack of ISP.